NoorFatimaAfzal/calculator-project/README.md

-Simple Calculator that perform arithmatic operations using python tkinter library.
+Simple Calculator that performs arithmatic operations using python tkinter library.